 You will immediately distinguish yourself from 95 percent of other candidates, and will increase the likelihood that you’ll land an interview, if you follow the formula of leading each bullet point with an action verb, including quantifiable metrics, and showing results instead of telling about a responsibility.

-If you’re an ASDA member in Michigan, or plan on practicing in the state, and have questions about your resume and/or cover letter, or if you would like to work with me on a customized plan for hunting for a job, I’d be happy help.
-Whether you’re in Michigan or not, be sure to tap into the enormous amount of career support resources offered through ASDA – the only student organization dedicated to ensuring the success of every dental student in America.
+I’m ready to help you with your cover letter, personal statement, resume and/or CV, and on a customized plan for hunting for a job.
+Contact me at email@example.com.
+Always be sure to tap into the enormous amount of career support resources offered through ASDA – the only student organization dedicated to ensuring the success of every dental student in America!

-~Josh Lord, MBA, director of membership and strategic initiatives, Michigan Dental Association
+~Josh Lord, MBA, Josh Inc., and director of membership and strategic initiatives, Michigan Dental Association

 About Josh Lord

-Josh Lord, MBA is the director of membership and strategic initiatives for the Michigan Dental Association.
-He oversees member retention and recruitment, engagement with dental students, the association’s records system, and special projects on behalf of the CEO.
-Contact him at 800-589-2632, ext.
-415, or at firstname.lastname@example.org.
+Josh Lord, MBA is the founder of Josh Inc. and is the director of membership and strategic initiatives for the Michigan Dental Association.
+Outside of the 9-5, he provides organizations and people with coaching - strategic planning and branding consultations and career development plans for emerging professionals.
+At the office he oversees member retention and recruitment, engagement with dental students, and special projects on behalf of the CEO.
+Contact him at 517-410-3645 or at firstname.lastname@example.org.